CorticoAI/legal/terms_of_use.md

 ### Children’s Online Privacy Protection Act

 The Children’s Online Privacy Protection Act (“COPPA”) requires that online service providers obtain parental consent before they knowingly collect personally identifiable information online from children who are under thirteen (13).
 We do not knowingly collect or solicit personally identifiable information from children under thirteen (13); if you are a child under thirteen (13), please do not attempt to register for or otherwise use the Services or send us any personal information.
 If we learn we have collected personal information from a child under thirteen (13), we will delete that information as quickly as possible.
 If you believe that a child under thirteen (13) may have provided us personal information, please contact us at <help@lvn.org>.

+### EU Residents

+Our services are not intended for use by residents of the European Union.

 What are the basics of using Cortico?
 ------------------------------------